Author: Steve Ehlers

 Constraining.
 Restrictive.
 Cheap.
 No Fun.
 Coupon Clipping.

-These are phrases that are generally associated when a person hears the word “Budget.”
-People imagine changing their entire lifestyle in order to not spend money and feeling bad any time they swipe their card at their favorite store, restaurant, or coffee shop.
+These are phrases generally associated when a person hears the word “Budget.”
+People imagine changing their entire lifestyle in order to not spend money and feeling bad whenever they swipe their card at their favorite store, restaurant, or coffee shop.

 I propose a different perspective.